 The third and final vital consideration in this series centers on the question, “Does my web presence pass the differentiation test?”
 In other words, does your website help visitors reach the conclusion that what you offering is worth their time in contacting you?

 This is essentially the realm of your brand’s value proposition (aka brand promise): Why should people work with you and why do you add more value and create solutions better than others?

-It’s this one seemingly simple question, and a brand’s answer to it that largely sets memorable brands apart from forgettable ones.
-And distilling down your answer is one of the most challenging parts in positioning your brand and subsequently determining what to include in differentiating your website.
+It’s this one seemingly simple question, and a brand’s answer to it, that largely sets memorable brands apart from forgettable ones.
+Distilling down your answer is one of the most challenging parts in positioning your brand and subsequently determining what to include in differentiating your website.